3DS SIMULIA Logotype RGB Blue

 • Design an appropriate finite element mesh

-• Model viscoelastic behavior in both the time and frequency domain
+• Model viscoelastic behavior in both the time and frequency domains

 Schedule and Registration